 Now I am called to be a teacher at Judah Christian School.
 I began teaching at Judah in 2004.
 I teach P.E. to grades K-12.
 In 2003 I became a foster mom and over the years have been trusted with three boys, two of whom I went on to adopt, and the other who will be forever in my heart.
 In 2009 I married a longtime friend from my church, Grace Community Church, and now enjoy life with my husband, sons, two cocker spaniels, and our big white fluffy cat named Hope.

 I graduated from Eastern Illinois University Spring of 2016 with a Bachelor of Science degree in Elementary Education.
-This is my first time teaching full-time, and I am very happy to be here at Judah.
+This is my second year teaching full-time here at Judah.

-I feel very blessed to be teaching a set of fifth grade students who love the Lord as much as I do, and want to do their best for Him in everything they do.
+I feel very blessed to be teaching fifth grade students who want to do their best for Christ in everything they do.
 It is my hope that I will not only be a leader academically in the classroom, but also a spiritual leader, who shows students that it truly is a joy, honor, and privilege to serve Jesus.

-I still live at home with my parents and my younger sister.
-We live in Homer, IL. and pastor a church, Homer New Life Church of Faith, in our community.
-I enjoy spending time with friends and family, having times of fellowship with other believers, listening to music, and watching classic t.v programs.
+I still live at home with my parents and my younger sister, Eleanor.
+We live in Homer, IL and pastor a church, Homer New Life Church of Faith, in our community.
+I enjoy spending time with friends and family, having times of fellowship with other believers, listening to music, playing my bass guitar, and watching classic TV programs.

 I was born and raised in Spanish Harlem in New York City, where a quality education is not always easy to receive.
 I was fortunate to go to a Catholic School as a child which exposed me to God’s love and to several teachers who not only provided me with the tools that I would need for success, but also inspired me to want to give back to the next generation of children.
 After completion of my Master of Science Degree at the University of Illinois, I chose to stay at home to raise a family.
 This has provided a unique opportunity to help shape both the spiritual and the educational health of my three children.
 When my youngest child turned 2, I returned to school and recently completed a Master in Teaching in Elementary Education and will be certified in grades K-9.